Whether clambering up your your local trail or embarking on a well-planned trip up a mountain, one thing is certain: you’ll need trustworthy footwear.

 Who should NOT buy the Columbia North Plains II

 As excellent as the value is, there are better performers than the Columbia North Plains II in terms of stability and durability.
 With its lightweight construction, however, expect certain trade-offs.
-The North Plains II, for example, isn’t well-suited for heavy backpacking.
+This hiking shoe, for example, isn’t well-suited for heavy backpacking.
 Other shoes like the KEEN Targhee II will provide more support in these situations.

 What we love most about Merrell shoes is the excellent foot support right out-of-the-box.
 The M Select™ FIT.ECO+ EVA footbed on the Moab 2 Waterproof is contoured for a extra boost in arch and heel support.
 Even if you have trouble with your feet, you may find after-market insoles unnecessary.
 Besides the well-supported footbed, let’s not forget about the Vibram® TC5 outsole that, in addition to its durability, keeps you steady on your feet over varying terrain.